Committed to sharing Jesus

-Wodonga Lutheran Parish will be celebrating Maundy Thursday at St John's on Thursday, April 18 at 7:00 pm.
+Wodonga Lutheran Parish will be celebrating Maundy Thursday at St John's on Thursday, April 9 at 7:30 pm.

 You are most welcome to join us for any and all of these services!

-May the peace, joy, love, grace and hope of the Easter season be with you and with all those you love today and everyday!
+May the peace, joy, love, grace and hope of the Easter season be with you and with all those you love today and every day!

 Bishop John Henderson - The Bishop of the Lutheran Church of Australia issues a periodic Heartland News and this can be viewed by following this link and reading on-line Heartland eNews of 1 January 2020 Australia's Bushfires.

 Lutheran Church of Australia - The national body of the Lutheran Church continues to support our local Parishes and Churches.
 To see what is going on take a look at the latest eNews by following this link and reading on-line LCA eNews Spotlight 40 Days for 27 February 2020.

 Lutheran Church of Australia - Victorian District - Our Victorian Synod has its own electronic newsletter.
 Access District Voices to see what is happening LCAVD eNews for 19 February 2020.